Upcoming Volunteer Events

 Volunteer Land Stewards adopt one of Skagit Land Trust's properties and provide stewardship over a long period of time.
 Volunteer Land Stewards act as eyes and ears for the Trust.
 They visit their property at least quarterly to see what has been happening in their absence.
 They periodically take photographs at designated points to document changes.
 They perform minor maintenance on the property, talk to neighbors, initiate investigations of encroachments, and report findings to the Trust staff.
 There are currently openings to become a land steward.
 If interested, email Stewardship Director Michael Kirshenbaum.

 Community Engagement Volunteer

-Community Engagement Volunteers are needed to connect our community with local land conservation efforts and encourage the appreciation of Skagit's spectacular natural areas.
+Community Engagement Volunteers connect our community with local land conservation efforts and encourage the appreciation of Skagit's spectacular natural areas.
 Opportunities include ongoing and one-time tasks such as assisting with special events, presenting to community groups, and contributing writing, photography, and video projects to share the wonders of our natural Skagit.
-If interested, email Development Director Lynne Jordan.
+There are currently openings to help plan for our 8th Annual Auction & Dinner - volunteers are key to the success of this event - our largest fundraisier of the year!
+If interested, email Lynne Jordan for more information.